Zenrac/watora-translations/README.md

 Watora is a Music discord bot.<br>
 You can translate yourself Watora to your own languages.<br>
+#### Only translate to language you're sure to mastered, DO NOT USE AUTO-TRANSLATOR.
+Quality over quantity !
 You can also correct my spelling mistakes.<br>

 ## Before trying to translate the bot, this is some things to know :<br><br>